 We exploit inheritance episodes to provide novel causal evidence on the long-run effects of a large financial windfall on saving behavior.
 For identification, we combine a longitudinal panel of administrative wealth reports with variation in the timing of sudden, unexpected parental deaths.
-We show that after inheritance net worth converges towards the path established before parental death, with only a third of the initial windfall remaining after nine years.
+We show that after inheritance, net worth converges toward the path established before parental death, with only one-third of the initial windfall remaining after nine years.
 We interpret these findings through the lens of a generalized consumption-saving framework.
 To quantitatively replicate this behavior, life-cycle consumption models require impatient consumers and strong precautionary saving motives.